Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Uninstall the Facebook/Twitter/etc. apps and use the mobile web versions of these sites
 * If possible, don't use hardware received from employer for personal use.
 (Why? "[Employee monitoring](https://www.privacyrights.org/consumer-guides/workplace-privacy-and-employee-monitoring).")
   * Similarly, never tell your boss/employer the passwords to personal accounts, even if "required" to by employment contracts (these clauses are illegal).
+* Check the validity of the lock icon in your Web browser's address bar (TLS certificate validation practices)

 # Organizers & journalists vs. Random Assholes